businessabstraction/dacemo/audit2.md

 ## QUANTITIVE PROGRESS
 The project progress as recorded in Asana ![image](https://github.com/businessabstraction/dacemo/blob/master/Screenshot/ASANA.jpg)

+## INDIVIDUAL PROGRESS
+#### Min Liu (Business Logic Programmer)
+I have built a Node class and D3Object class for constructing the format of the JSON file we need for the frontend.
+Then with these classes, I am able to create nodes and d3objects based on the informations from dataset.
+The JSON file requires id, group, label and level of the entity, therefore I add this variables to Node class.
+When the data is translated into JSON format, I send it to server, frontend can easily retrieve and resolve it into a frontend usable format.
 ## DELIVERING VALUE
 ### For Client
 * Exploratory research into different ontology and graph presentation formats.